sainimohit23/FaceNet-Real-Time-face-recognition/README.md

 # FaceNet-with-TripletLoss

-NOTE: I will update it later to make it little easier to use.
+NOTE: Code is not polished.
+I will update it later to make it little easier to use.

 My implementation for face recognition using FaceNet model and Triplet Loss.